mitdbg/datascienceclass/spring_2022/lab_2/README.md

 We provided the last example to show how powerful `awk` can be.
 However if you need to write a long command like this, you may be better off using a proper scripting language, such as `python`!

-## Questions
+## Part 1 Questions

 *Hint: Look into `awk`'s `split` function, and `for loop` constructs (*e.g.,* [arrays in awk](http://www.math.utah.edu/docs/info/gawk_12.html)).*

-**Q1:** Starting with `synsets.txt`, write a script that uses the above tools as appropriate to generate a list of word-meaning pairs.
+**Q1 (10 pts):** Starting with `synsets.txt`, write a script that uses the above tools as appropriate to generate a list of word-meaning pairs.
 The output should look like:

 ```
 'hood,(slang) a neighborhood